 The result?
-Organizations turn to spreadsheets to track the deals that won’t fit in their ERP system, and once again, opportunities and revenue slip through the cracks.
+Organizations turn to spreadsheets to track the deals that won’t fit in their ERP system, and once again, opportunities and rebate revenue slip through the cracks.

-Using vendor portals for supplier rebate management
+Using vendor portals for supplier rebates

 Suppliers will often invite distributors to track the status of their sales and invoices through a web-based portal.
 While such sharing of data is to be celebrated, distributors need their own systems to ensure they aren’t solely basing their claims on vendor-curated information.